ETHZ-INS/DLCAnalyzer/README.md

 ![](README_figs/README-unnamed-chunk-8-1.png)<!-- -->

 This looks already better, but there are still some points that were tracked incorrectly with high likelihood.
 When inspecting these OFT videos it becomes apparent that the video runs on after the trial is over which leads to mislabeling when the light in the camber turns on and the mouse is picked up.
-Lets get rid of the last 250 frames (=10 seconds) and see if this solves the issue
+Let's get rid of the last 250 frames (=10 seconds) and see if this solves the issue

 ```r